-Columbine Open Space is the combination of two separate properties (the 390-acre conservation easement, and the 150-acre County owned property).
-Protection of the property is the result of the efforts of two private conservation buyers, Great Outdoors Colorado, the Colorado Division of Wildlife, Douglas County Land Conservancy, Douglas County and The Conservation Fund.
+Columbine Open Space is the combination of two separate properties (the 390-acre private conservation easement, and the 150-acre County, east of the railroad tracks, owned property).
+Protection of the property is the result of the efforts of two private conservation buyers, Great Outdoors Colorado, the Colorado Division of Parks and Wildlife, Douglas County Land Conservancy, Douglas County and The Conservation Fund.

 The property provides important wildlife habitat for numerous wildlife species, including deer, elk, and a variety of birds, reptiles, small mammals, amphibians and fish.
-The creek area of Columbine Open Space is also habitat for the federally threatened Preble’s meadow jumping mouse.
+The East Plum Creek area of Columbine Open Space is also habitat for the federally threatened Preble’s meadow jumping mouse.
 The Columbine Open Space properties were acquired because of their highly visible scenic attributes, intact wildlife habitat, and opportunities for passive recreation.

 On June 5, 1999, Douglas County dedicated Columbine Open Space and Columbine Trail in remembrance of the tragedy at Columbine High School.
 This Douglas County open space parcel is dedicated to the quiet enjoyment of the out-of-doors for all families.

 Columbine Open Space has a 3-mile trail (north and south loop) that is open to hiking, biking, and equestrian uses.
-The trail was built with assistance from Volunteers for Outdoor Colorado.
-Columbine is the first property purchased with funds from the Open Space Sales and Use Tax that is open for public use.
+The Columbine trail serves as the northern most terminus of the Colorado Front Range Trail with a parking lot.

-Columbine Open Space is protected for its important wetlands along Plum Creek, pine forest and Gambel oak habitat.
-The trails are composed of two 1.5 mile loops that follow through the upper grasslands and shrublands.
-Old red barn and rock springhouse are on this property.
+Columbine Open Space is protected for its important wetlands along East Plum Creek, pine forest and Gambel oak habitat.
+The trails are composed of two 1.5 mile loops that follow through the upper grasslands and shrublands, an olld red barn and rock springhouse are on this property.

-Picnic shelter, composting toilets, interpretive signs, parking for cars and 5 horse trailers; no hitch rails, dirt surface parking lot
+Amenities: Picnic shelter, composting toilets, interpretive signs, parking for cars and 5 horse trailers; no hitch rails, unpaved parking lot